I have to report that Scout numbers are again down slightly and the waiting list of young people

 Wishing to join contains only those who are not yet old enough to be a Scout.

-Troop night activities over the last year have included Wide Games, Canoeing, Archery, Shooting, Geocaching, Climbing, Woggle Making, First Aid, Pancake Night, Global Cooking, Pioneering, Blindfold String Trail, Knott Board making, Performing Radio Plays, Crafts Nights, and traditional Scouting Skills.
-On one evening, the PLs swapped places
+Troop night activities over the last year have included Video Games, Canoeing, Archery, Shooting.
+Geocaching.
+Climbing, First Aid, Pancake night, Global Cooking, a Soup making Competition, Countdown, “News at Ten”.
+Pioneering, Blindfold String Trail, Knot Board making, Crafts Nights and traditional Scouting Skills.
+On one evening. the PLs swapped places

 Night hike did not take place this year, due to there being insufficient interest from the Scouts.

-The Troop attended Remembrance Day Parade, Group Carol Service and the District St George·s Day Parade.
+The Troop attended Remembrance Day Parade.
+Group Carol Service and the District St George·s Day Parade.

-Finally, I would like to thank all of the Leaders and Young Leaders for their help and support,
+Finally.
+I would like to thank all of the Leaders and Young Leaders for their help and support,

 \\ithout which none of this would have been possible.